[Feb 11th 2019]

 [Page 183 line 20] Ionic style as in a classical Greek statue or urn.

 [Page 183 line 31] knocked 'em to sawdust delighted and overwhelmed the audience.
+See the celebrated music hall song: Knocked 'em in the Old Kent Road.

 [Page 185 line 12] char-à-banc A long vehicle, with many seats for passengers. (char à bancs, French for 'carriage with benches') They sat on transverse bench seats, quite often gently raked like the seats in a theatre, so that those behind could see over the heads of those in front.
 [A.W.]